Wishing you knew more about Aboriginal culture? Search no more.

-On the Kokoda Track Memorial Walkway in Rhodes (a suburb of Sydney) you find a memorial plaque commemorating Aboriginal Servicemen who fought in the Battle of Kokoda.
-The plaque was unveiled on November 3, 2012.
+On the Kokoda Track Memorial Walkway in Rhodes (a suburb of Sydney) you find a memorial plaque commemorating First Nations servicemen who fought in the Battle of Kokoda.
+The plaque was unveiled on 3 November 2012.

 WWI memorial, Callan Park, Lilyfield

-Douglas Grant (1885?-1951) was an Aboriginal soldier of World War I and worked as a clerk at the Callan Park Mental Asylum where he lived.
+Douglas Grant (1885?-1951) was a First Nations soldier of World War I and worked as a clerk at the Callan Park Mental Asylum where he lived.
 In his spare time he constructed a large ornamental pond spanned by a replica of the Sydney Harbour Bridge.
 The structure served as a war memorial and was unveiled on 5 August 1931.

 You can find the memorial at the southern end of the Callan Park main oval.

 Lord Mayer Clover Moore said, "This very public memorial in Hyde Park South will be seen by visitors from across Australia and around the world.
 It will be a lasting reminder of the contribution Aboriginal and Torres Strait Islander peoples make – and continue to make – to Australia’s protection."

 Co-founder of the Coloured Digger project that lobbied for a memorial in Sydney, Pastor Ray Minniecon, said, "We must also remember what happened to them when they came back and that it’s not glossed over: they struggled overseas fighting bullets, then came back to Australia and had to fight racism."

 First Nations soldier memorial, Yirrkala

-Another memorial for Aboriginal soldiers is in Yirrkala, Northern Territory, to commemorate the Yolngu men who served in northern Australia during World War II.
+Another memorial for First Nations soldiers is in Yirrkala, Northern Territory, to commemorate the Yolngu men who served in northern Australia during World War II.